- AustraliaNorth AmericaWorld

 If a company's dividend payout ratio shows it is using all of its income to pay dividends, then its dividend program is likely not sustainable.
 The closer the ratio is to 100 percent, the more likely a company’s dividend program will be cut once the market cycles into a downturn.
 Nerd Wallet advises investors to rule out companies with dividend payout ratios of 80 percent or above, while Investopedia reports that companies with dividend payout ratios of less than 50 percent are “considered stable” and have “the potential for sustainable long-term earnings growth.”

-Investors looking for the most stable, reliable dividend stocks turn to dividend aristocrats.
-These are S&P 500 (INDEXSP:.INX) companies known for consistently increasing their dividends for at least 25 years.
+Investors looking for the most stable, reliable dividend stocks turn to dividend aristocrats, which are are S&P 500 (INDEXSP:.INX) companies known for consistently increasing their dividends for at least 25 years.
 Dividend aristocrats come out of a broad range of industries, such as energy, pharmaceuticals, consumer goods, technology, precious metals mining, financial services and automotive.
-Some of the best-performing dividend aristocrats in recent years include:
+Well-known companies that are dividend aristocrats include:

 - AbbVie (NYSE:ABBV)